Skip to content

 Value Description

-KeyValue A key/value pair or mapping (json/toml/properties/yaml/hcl/cue/kdl pair, or a wrapper “object”/“mapping” container).
+key_value A key/value pair or mapping (json/toml/properties/yaml/hcl/cue/kdl pair, or a wrapper “object”/“mapping” container).

-Element An XML element with a tag name in key and attributes in attributes.
+element An XML element with a tag name in key and attributes in attributes.

-Sequence A positional sequence item (JSON array element, YAML block sequence item, CSV/PSV row or cell).
+sequence A positional sequence item (JSON array element, YAML block sequence item, CSV/PSV row or cell).

 The kind of structural item found in source code.